Black feminism: 21st century

-Social media
+In the 21st century, new digital platforms have transformed black feminism, creating new pathways for activism.
+As stated by Catherine Steele in her book Digital Black Feminism (2021), the internet and social media platforms have provided Black feminists with the ability to amplify their voices to target more people.
+Steele argues that digital spaces have created a "virtual commons" where Black women can gather to discuss and share experiences around issues of racial and gender justice.
+This digital activism has particularly influenced movements such as #SayHerName.
+The #SayHerName social media campaign, launched through the African American Policy Forum has been used to amplify the stories of Black women who have been victims of police brutality, as their stories are often overlooked in mainstream media.
+Using hashtags and social media content on digital platforms has broadened the black feminist movement's reach and increased their accessibility.
+As a result, platforms such as "Black Twitter" have developed new spaces for education and activism on Black women's experiences, pushing for systemic change.

+Black Feminism in Media

-The new century has brought about a shift in thinking away from "traditional" feminism.
-Third-wave feminism claimed the need for more intersectionality in feminist activism and the inclusion of Black and other ethnic minority women.
-Moreover, the advancement of technology fostered the development of a new digital feminism.
-This online activism involved the use of Facebook, Twitter, Instagram, YouTube, Tumblr, and other forms of social media to discuss gender equality and social justice.
+Digital age feminism involved the use of Facebook, Twitter, Instagram, YouTube, Tumblr, and other forms of social media to discuss gender equality and social justice.
 According to NOW Toronto, the internet created a "call-out" culture, in which sexism or misogyny can be called out and challenged immediately with relative ease.

-As an academic response to this shift, many scholars incorporated queer of color critique into their discussions of feminism and queer theory.
-Queer of color critiques seeks an intersectional approach to misidentifying with the larger themes of "radicalized heteronormativity and heteropatriarchy" in order to create a more representative and revolutionary critique of social categories.
-An example of queer of color critique can be seen in the Combahee River Collective's statement, which addresses the intersectionality of oppressions faced by Black lesbians.

-The 2010s saw a revitalization of Black feminism.
-As more influential figures began to identify themselves as feminist, social media saw a rise in young Black feminists willing to bring racist and sexist situations to light.
-One of the defining moment of the re-emergence of black feminism - and feminism in general - was Beyoncé's 2013 self-identification as a feminist, and her decision to devote her statues to promote feminism.

 Social media served as a medium for Black feminists to express praise or discontent with organizations' r representations of Black women.
 Lizzo, for example, has been using social media, especially Instagram, to promote diverse black bodies.
 She often speaks against the racism and pushback she gets as a powerful, fat, black woman musician She has stated: "I make Black music, period...
-I’m doing this sh*t for the big Black women in the future who just want to live their lives without being scrutinized or put into boxes".
+I'm doing this sh*t for the big Black women in the future who just want to live their lives without being scrutinized or put into boxes".